The Aviation Law Review: Cyprus

-The Cypriot national procedure and criteria for the allocation of limited air traffic rights is included in Ministerial Decree No. 406/2008.13 Any Community carrier with an AOC and a valid operating licence issued by a Member State under Regulation (EEC) No. 2407/92, which is established in Cyprus, may apply to the DCA for an access licence for available commercial rights and any new commercial rights granted under the relevant bilateral aviation safety agreements.14
+The Cypriot national procedure and criteria for the allocation of limited air traffic rights is included in Ministerial Decree No. 406/2008.13 Any Community carrier with an AOC and a valid operating licence issued by a Member State under Regulation (EEC) No. 2407/92, which is established in Cyprus, may apply to the DCA for an access licence for available commercial rights and any new commercial rights granted under relevant bilateral aviation safety agreements.14

 The ATLA is responsible for granting commercial rights to foreign airlines to perform flights to and from Cyprus.
 In the case of third countries that have accepted the right of other Community air carriers to operate routes from Cyprus, a recommendation is made by an evaluation committee to the Minister of Communications and Works for granting permission to access such commercial rights.

 Under Articles 23 and 28 of the Civil Aviation Law, only persons who have successfully completed initial and periodic recurrent training may be employed as cabin crew members of an aircraft carrying passengers.
 Such training shall be provided by the aircraft operator after approval by the DCA and necessarily includes flight safety and first aid tasks.
 For flight crew and aircraft maintenance engineers licensing, the owner must contact the Licensing Section of the DCA's Safety Regulation Unit.15 All procedures regarding pilots' licensing and approved training organisations' approval are in accordance with Regulation (EC) No. 1178/2011.
 The applicable registration and certification fees are specified in Civil Aviation Fees Regulations No. 458/2004.
 Organisations involved in the training of such personnel (ATOs) shall be approved in accordance with the above Regulation.
 ATOs are issued with an approval certificate displayed at their offices, detailing the approved courses, which may include flight training for both the pilot and commercial pilot qualifications.
-Chapters 5 and 6 of the Civil Aviation Law include detailed provisions for the aircraft crew licences and training requirements.
+Chapters 5 and 6 of the Civil Aviation Law include detailed provisions for aircraft crew licences and training requirements.

 As regards aircraft maintenance engineers' licensing, the applicable procedures and required qualifications are in accordance with Commission Regulation (EC) No. 1321/2014.
 AIC C009/15 contains the policy details followed by the DCA.

 Everyone involved with aviation in any capacity, including owners and operators, has a duty to report incidents and occurrences that could affect flight safety.
-The DCA operates a system for collecting occurrence reports in accordance with Civil Aviation (Incident Reporting) Regulations No. 334/2005.
+The DCA operates a system for collecting occurrence reports in accordance with Civil Aviation (Incident Reporting) Regulation No. 334/2005.
 To that end, the Aircraft Accident and Incident Investigation Board (AAIIB) has been appointed as the appropriate official authority for the evaluation and analysis of the incidents that are mentioned in the Regulation and recommending the implementation of any preventive actions it considers necessary to be taken promptly to enhance aviation safety.
 It operates under Annex 13 to the Chicago Convention, EU Regulation No. 996/2010 and the Cyprus Aircraft Accident and Incident Investigation Law No. 73(I)/2015.
-The AAIIB, as the official investigation body, is obliged by the Regulation to publish a safety review annually in order to inform the public of the general aviation safety level at national level.
+The AAIIB, as the official investigation body, is obliged by the Regulation to publish a safety review annually to inform the public of the general aviation safety level at a national level.

 Under Article 121 of the Civil Aviation Law, an air carrier shall be fully insured against risks for which it is liable in the event of accidents.
-This insurance obligation must be interpreted as meaning that every air carrier is required to be sufficiently insured so that all natural persons entitled to compensation receive the full amount they are entitled to.17
+This insurance obligation must be interpreted as meaning that every air carrier is required to be sufficiently insured so that all natural persons entitled to compensation receive the full amount they are entitled to.18

 Insurance requirements for air carriers and aircraft operations are contained in AIC No. 13/2005.
 In particular, Regulation (EC) No. 784/2004 applies, which defines the minimum insurance requirements to cover passengers, baggage, cargo and third parties.
-For liability in respect of passengers, the minimum insurance cover shall be 250,000 special drawing rights (SDR)20 per passenger.
+For liability in respect of passengers, the minimum insurance cover shall be 250,000 special drawing rights (SDR)21 per passenger.
 In respect of liability of third parties, the Circular also states the minimum insurance cover per accident for each aircraft.